 For information only: DfE's synthetic phonics 'programme' Letters and Sounds.

 N.B. teaching of reading begins in Phase 2.
-Caution: This is an unscripted, deliberately resourceless, 'bare-bones' programme, originally provided as a stop-gap/fall-back programme for schools and has now been archived.
+Caution: This is an unscripted, deliberately resourceless, generic framework for teaching synthetic phonics, originally provided as a stop-gap/fall-back programme for schools and has now been archived.
 It is NOT recommended for use without very high-quality training and appropriate resources (e.g Floppy's Phonics / Phonics Bug Club).
 Caution: the ‘phases’ of L&S were never intended as a means of ‘differentiation’ but as steps for introducing the various letter/s-sound correspondences systematically.
 Additionally, children should not be asked to memorise as visual whole shapes any of the 300 high frequency words listed in L&S, see L&S Notes of Guidance p15/16